Don’t know which baby wipes to use?

 You can also check the EWG Database site for each ingredient and make sure it scores a 1 (lowest risk).

 To make things easier for you, we made a review of the best non-toxic baby wipes.

 Are Baby Wipes Safe for Sensitive Skin?

-Yes, the goal of baby wipes is to clean and soothe a baby’s sensitive skin without irritating.
+Yes, the goal of wet wipes is to clean and soothe a baby’s sensitive skin without irritating.

-Although some baby wipes still cause mild irritation based on their formula, which is why our job as parents is to check the ingredients.
+Although some baby wipes still cause mild irritation based on their formula, which is why our job as parents to check the ingredients.

 Huggies Baby Wipes offer Sensitive Skin Wipes designed to be gentle like water but ultra-thick for sensitive skin.

 Huggies wipes are very soft and contain natural ingredients such as Aloe Vera and Vitamin E to calm, moisturize and protect.

-If your baby has other skin conditions, it’s best to consult a healthcare professional and take their recommendation for which baby wipes.
+If your baby has other skin conditions, it’s best to consult a healthcare professional and take their recommendation for which wipes.

 Is There Alcohol In Baby Wipes?